 So easy & delicious!
-These steamed carrots with feta cheese & toasted pine nuts make a healthy, tasty side dish for the holidays, or a busy weeknight dinner.
+This recipe for steamed carrots with feta cheese and toasted pine nuts will make you jump for joy!
+Make them for a make a healthy, tasty side dish for the holidays, or a busy weeknight dinner.

 If you’re anything like me, once you find something that works, like a fun new hairstyle, a heart pounding workout that leaves you feeling great, or a veggie that BOTH of your kids will eat, you jump on it, and never let it go!

 Although they’re now 17 & 19, carrots have been the one veggie I’ve been able to get my kids to eat since the time they were old enough to chew.
 (My pups love them too!)

 So, needless to say, this steamed carrot recipe makes a regular appearance at our dinner table.